ArfyK/tournesol-recommendation/README.md

 ## Next steps
   - Investigate the presence of negative maximums;
-  - investigate the videos that are chosen too frequently.
-Or maybe change the way we introduce the randomness.
-We could first uniformly sample a subset of videos in the top 200 and then perform `deterministic_random` on this subset.
-We could also count how many times each video is recommended and add a term in the scoring function that gives more chance to be selected to videos that have been selected less times
   - Add a term about the number of channels in the objective function;
   - Add a term for the recency of videos in the objective function.
+  - Investigate the videos that are chosen too frequently.
+  - Maybe change the way we introduce the randomness: we could count how many times each video is recommended and add a term in the scoring function that gives more chance to be selected to videos that have been selected less times